Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian order: Orbital evolution and phasing

 \subsection{Eccentricity evolution}

 Eqs. (\ref{eq:evol_eqns}) can be combined to obtain the eccentricity evolution with respect to the PN parameter $y$.
 The DE cannot be solved for arbitrary eccentricities using current methods and hence needs to be expanded in small eccentricity in order to obtain an analytical solution.
-In the main paper, we show the $e^2$ expanded DE.
-However, the $e^8$ expanded DE is displayed in a supplementary file.
 The $e^2$ expanded DE has the following form, after precession averaging of the various PN coefficients appearing in the evolution equations (\ref{eq:evol_eqns})

 where

 where $\bm{\chi}_{S/A}$ are the symmetric and asymmetric parts of the dimensionless spin vectors $\bm{\chi}_{1/2}$, related by

 and the $0$ subscript stands for the value of the vector at an initial time or frequency.